Nonlinear computations in spiking neural networks through multiplicative synapses: Discussion

-Finally, a more recent approach has emerged in which spiking networks are treated as piecewise linear functions, depending on which neurons in the network are active \citep{mancoo2020understanding, baker2020nonlinear} (which may also explain the success of supervised training algorithms without explicit basis functions, e.g., \citet{zenke2021remarkable}).
+Finally, a more recent approach has emerged in which spiking networks are treated as piecewise linear functions, depending on which neurons in the network are active \parencite{mancoo2020understanding, baker2020nonlinear} (which may also explain the success of supervised training algorithms without explicit basis functions, e.g., \parencite{zenke2021remarkable}).
 These methods can be seen as complementary to our approach, in which case a nonlinear input-output function would be combined with nonlinear dynamics through additional slow connections.